 The program consists primarily of courses common to the first two years of the institution's Bachelor of Science in Mechanical Engineering program including targeted elective classes aimed at providing instruction in manufacturing processes, methods, etc. Implementation of the proposed program will not require any additional faculty or library resources.
 Only one new lab course will be added to implement the program, This lab course will have need for additional laboratory space and equipment.
 The required lab space will come from multiple use of current space with minimal remodeling/re-arrangement.
-The new equipment needed to support the lab will be supplemented by further outside funding solicited to support the lab development.
+The new equipment needed to support the lab will be purchased with existing funds designated for program development which will be supplemented by further outside funding solicited to support the lab development.